-Meet Team Leader, Emma Lawrence.
+Meet Community Support Manager, Emma Lawrence.
 Emma joined Gray Healthcare in February 2019.
 Here she tells us what it is like to work at Gray Healthcare.

 What did you do before you joined Gray Healthcare?